-Ice storm: Hydro-Québec Provides an Update on the Outages
+Ice storm: Hydro-Québec provides an update on the outages

-MONTRÉAL, April 7, 2023 /CNW/ - Today, more than 1,350 workers are hard at work to restore service to customers who are still without power.
+MONTRÉAL, April 8, 2023 /CNW/ - Today, some 1,500 workers are hard at work to restore service to customers who are still without power.

-In the last 24 hours, more than 450,000 customers have had power restored, which is about 40% of those affected.
+To date, approximately 975,000 customers (households and businesses) have had power restored.
+Our aim to reach one million by Sunday evening will be achieved.

-In all, almost 1,125,000 customers lost power at some point since Wednesday as a major ice storm affected many regions of Québec.
-There was up to 30 mm of ice in some places, bringing down trees or large branches on our power distribution system.
+In all, nearly 1,125,000 customers lost power at some point since Wednesday because of a major ice storm that swept through several regions of Québec.
+Up to 30 mm of ice accumulated in some places, bringing down trees or large branches on our power distribution system.

-The increase in temperature leads us to believe we should be able to make some major headway in service restoration today and tomorrow.
-Strong winds reaching up to 70 km/h in some places are being monitored.
+Priority is given to repairs that allow us to restore service to as many customers as possible, and we are currently handling a high volume of outages affecting only 10 to 50 customers each.
+That is why the number of customers who are still without power is not going down as fast as during the first two days, even though additional crews are in action.
+We continue to make headway, thanks in part to the help of private contractors, in particular for vegetation control.

-To follow the situation, consult the Power outages status by region.
-Please note that the service restoration times shown on the map are approximate and may vary due to the number of outages and the kind of damage.
-Customers should plan for alternative arrangements even if specific service restoration times appear.
+To monitor the situation, consult the Power outages status by region.
+Please note, however, that the service restoration times shown on the map are approximate and may vary due to the number of outages and the kind of damage.
+Customers should make alternative arrangements in case the service restoration times indicated are not met.

-If the ice storm damaged the service entrance mast of a residence, note that the repair work must be carried out by a certified master electrician.
-This work could be completed before Hydro-Québec teams visit, which would accelerate power restoration.
+If the ice storm damaged the service entrance mast of your home, note that the repair work must be carried out by a certified master electrician.
+This work can be completed before Hydro-Québec crews arrive, which will accelerate power restoration.

 Do not approach power lines on the ground, or any other objects connected to our power system.
 Call 9-1-1 immediately to have the area secured.

 Also, equipment and devices designed for outdoor use must absolutely not be used indoors, such as fuel-burning heaters, lights, generators or portable stoves (barbecues).
-These present a major asphyxiation or poisoning danger.
+These present a major risk of asphyxiation or poisoning.

+Caution is also advised regarding digital communications.
+Fraudulent messages purporting to be from Hydro-Québec are currently circulating on social media.
+These are fake.
+Never click on a link if you have any doubts about the authenticity of a message.
+To find out how to recognize a fake message or what to do if you have been scammed, visit the Fraud prevention page on our website:

 SOURCE Hydro-Québec